Virginia Assault Weapons Ban: Signed, Then Blocked Before July 1

 Bottom Line

 Virginia is now the eleventh state to enact a state-level ban on the sale of semi-automatic centerfire rifles meeting a features test, alongside California, New York, New Jersey, Connecticut, Maryland, Massachusetts, Hawaii, Delaware, Illinois, and Washington.
+Maryland separately signed SB 334 on May 26, 2026 targeting Glock-style cruciform-trigger pistols, and Illinois is moving HB4471 on the same design-based theory rather than a feature test.
+NRA, FPC, and SAF filed a federal lawsuit against the Maryland law within hours of the signing.
 The Spanberger administration moved this through the General Assembly in under five months, picking up the bill Glenn Youngkin vetoed in 2024 and 2025 with no substantive amendment.
 The grandfather clause, the 15-round magazine ceiling, and the one-rifle-feature test all track the model legislation Everytown and Brady have been pushing in blue states since 2023.

 The practical reality for Virginia gun owners is a 45-day window.
 Anything you want on your Virginia 4473 with a duty configuration needs to be acquired before July 1.
-After that date, the inventory at Virginia dealers will be limited to featureless rifles, manually operated long guns, sub-15-round pistols, and shotguns.
+After that date, the inventory at Virginia dealers will be limited to featureless rifles, manually operated long guns, sub-15-round pistols, pump shotguns, and semi-auto shotguns that clear the shotgun feature test.
 Magazines over 15 rounds drop out of commerce.
 The lawsuits will not resolve before July 1, and based on Fourth Circuit precedent in Bianchi v.
 Brown they are unlikely to resolve in plaintiffs' favor without Supreme Court intervention.

 If you live in Virginia and you have been deferring a build, this is the deadline.
 Run the builder, pick the configuration, and complete the transfer before July 1.
 If you already own what you want, document the purchase date and stock magazines.
 The grandfather clause is the only thing standing between current Virginia owners and a functionally California-style market.